top of page

 Budgeting for Visits and Gifts

-Visits are the heartbeat of LDRs.
-Start a travel fund together.
-Also, surprise gifts—even handwritten notes—go a long way to keep the connection warm.
+Visits are the heartbeat of long-distance relationships.
+Start a travel fund together to make visits feasible.
+Surprise gifts—like handwritten notes or small tokens—also go a long way in keeping the connection warm.

 Travel Planning and Time Management

-Coordinate schedules early, look for travel deals, and be mindful of visa requirements or COVID-related restrictions if applicable.
+Coordinate your schedules early.
+Look for travel deals and be mindful of any visa requirements.
+Understanding COVID-related restrictions is also essential if applicable.

 Keeping the Spark Alive